SUV slams into 2nd floor of Akron home - NewsBreak

 AKRON, Ohio (WJW) – A homeowner in Akron had quite a wake-up call Thursday morning.

-An SUV traveling at a high rate of speed hit a utility pole on Hawk Ave. and then crashed into the 2 nd floor of a house.
+An SUV traveling at a high rate of speed hit a utility pole on Hawk Avenue and then crashed into the second floor of a house.

-The SUV then crashed through the roof of the front porch and eventually landed on its roof.Rent costs spike in the Miami Valley
+The SUV then crashed through the roof of the front porch and eventually landed on its roof.Woman found dead in New Castle

 It happened just before 3 a.m.

-Akron police told FOX 8 the homeowner was sleeping on the 2 nd floor at the time of the crash.
+Akron police told FOX 8 the homeowner was sleeping on the second floor at the time of the crash.

 Police would not clarify how many people were in the vehicle.